nearst/laconia/packages/laconia-core/README.md

 > 🛡️ Laconia — Micro AWS Lambda framework

-An AWS Lambda handler function is a single entry point for **both** injecting the dependencies and function execution.
-In non-serverless development, you would normally only focus on the latter.
+An AWS Lambda handler function is a single entry point for both injecting dependencies and function execution.
+In non-serverless development, you can and will normally only focus on the latter.
 This brings a unique challenge to AWS Lambda development as it is very difficult to test a handler function when it is responsible for doing both the object creations and the application run. laconia-core is a simple dependency